consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn exports(&self) -> Result<Vec<Export<'data>>>`

   Get the exported symbols that expose both a name and an address.

+  Some file formats may provide other kinds of symbols that can be retrieved using the low level API.

 - `fn has_debug_symbols(&self) -> bool`